 The main evidence for Tiw’s existence is that the Germans named a day of the week after him.
 The Roman dies Martius, or Mars’ day, became Tiw’s day, tiswesdæg or tiwesdæg.
 Also, Anglo-Saxon glosses on the name Mars call him Tiw or Tig, so the two must have been fairly similar.1 (Simek: 334).

 Another form, Ziu, seems to survive in the Old High German name for Tuesday, Ziostag.
 One of the Wessobrunn prayers names the Alemanni Cyowari (worshippers of Cyo) and their capital as Ciesburc.
 Simek thinks this Cyo was a form a Ziu.
 The Wikipedia article on Tyr gives Ziu a consort, Zisa or Cisa, based on Grimm’s Deutsche Mythologie.
-However, Grimm’s sources have not stood up to critical examination (Simek: 52), so it seems that Zisa never existed.
-(That hasn’t stopped her taking a place in modern heathenry, however.
-Perhaps a post on Zisa is in order.)
+(While most scholars seem to think Zisa never existed (Simek: 52), it hasn’t stopped her taking a place in modern heatherny.)

 Ziu and Tiw could be forms of the same Mars whose worship Tacitus mentioned in his books.
 His general remarks in the Germania include the statement: